ewolff/microservices-primer/manuscript/chapter3.md

 If the Microservice intended to be used is developed by another team, it can even be necessary to contact this team.
-Ultimately, the distribution of architecture into Microservices is relatively stable, and in contrast to deployment monolith the architecture cannot easily get lost.
+Ultimately, the distribution of architecture into Microservices is relatively stable, and in contrast to deployment monoliths the architecture cannot easily get lost.
 Of course, similar results can also be accomplished by other measures enforcing architecture integrity.
 There are for instance architecture tools which alert developers to their transgression of